gvwilson/sdxpy/src/bonus/index.md

 because we have to map class names back to actual classes.
-(We could also use [%i "introspection" %] to find *all* the classes in the program and build a lookup table of the ones with the right method;
+(We could also use [%i "introspection" %] to find *all* the classes in the program and build a lookup table of the ones with the right method.)
-we'll explore that in the exercises.)
 We start by modifying the loader's constructor to take zero or more extension classes as arguments and then build a name-to-class lookup table from them: